Worker Suffers Fatal Injuries at Tulsa Fairgrounds

 Injured at a Fairground or Amusement Park?

 We send our heartfelt condolences to the family and friends affected by this terrible tragedy.
 If you or a loved one have suffered a catastrophic injury at an amusement park or the unthinkable has happened and you have lost a love one, you have legal options to hold the responsible party or parties financially accountable.
+Our workers compensation attorneys are here to help you get the justice you deserve.
 This can provide the resources the injured individual or the family needs to begin their medical and emotional recovery from a harrowing event.
-To schedule a free and confidential legal consultation call (215) 709-6940 or contact us online.
+To schedule a free and confidential legal consultation with our work injury attorneys, call (215) 709-6940 or contact us online.